kube-academy/onboarding/CONTRIBUTING.md

  - Keep the recording time to under seven minutes for each lesson in your course.
 If your video is longer than seven minutes, it is going to require editing stay within the time limit.
 If you need help editing content, contact KubeAcademy for assistance.
  - Keep the size of your powerpoint slides under 10MB.
 If the file is too large, it may not attach to your GitHub issue.
  - Save your video course as an MP4 file.

+### Frequently Asked Questions Video Guideines

+When creating a video of frequently asked questions (FAQs), do all the following:

+- Keep the recording time between three to five minutes for a video of frequently asked questions.

 ## KubeAcademy from VMware Brand Requirements for Instructors